SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 > Under construction

-### 1. Moderate 80's &ldquo;Free Grace&rdquo; Movement (Chaferanism)
+### 3. Moderate & Extreme 80's &ldquo;Free Grace&rdquo; Movement (Chaferanism)
 - **Founded**: Systematized in the 1980s.
+- **Notoriety (Extreme)**: The thing that sets apart the extreme variant from the moderate, would be [antinomian carnal Christianity](https://sevenshepherd.github.io/free-grace-theology/#fruit).
+These are likely the false teachers the Apostle Peter warned us about in 2 Peter 2:1-2,12,17,19 NET.
+This extreme variant may need to be elevated from sect to theological cult (heretical sect).
-- **Notoriety (Moderate)**:False teachings on [repentance](https://sevenshepherd.github.io/repentance/) and faith, erroneously teaching both of them to be assent, when instead repentance is a remorse & conversion, and faith is not only the assent of our minds but trust & reliance on Christ.
+- **Notoriety (Moderate)**: False teachings on faith and [repentance](https://sevenshepherd.github.io/repentance/), erroneously teaching both of them to be assent, when instead faith is not only the assent of our minds but trust & reliance on Christ, and repentance is a remorse & conversion.
 - They would not receive corrections from the academic majority and 1,000's of Biblical Language Scholars.
-This group has the makings of a theological cult, and it's more extreme variant is one.
+This group has the makings of a theological cult, and it's more extreme variant is likely one.
-- See <a href="#Antinomianism">Heretical Sects (Antinomianism)</a> for extreme variant for [several other unscriptural teachings](https://sevenshepherd.github.io/free-grace-theology/).
+- See section on non-heretical <a href="#List-Of-Sects">sects</a> for the moderate variant and for [several other unscriptural teachings](https://sevenshepherd.github.io/free-grace-theology/).

 > Christian theologians have never seen faith simply in terms of intellectual assent to Christian belief.
 It is a matter of the heart, not simply the mind, involving personal commitment.
 As the English theologian William Temple (1881–1944) once pointed out: <span style="font-weight:bold;color:ForestGreen;">“Faith is not only the assent of our minds to doctrinal propositions: it is the commitment of our whole selves into the hands of a faithful Creator and merciful Redeemer.”</span> ...
 >
 > <span style="font-weight:bold;color:ForestGreen;">Faith is about trust in God, rather than just accepting that God exists.</span>
 >
 > &mdash; Dr. Alister McGrath (Ph.D., Molecular Biophysics at Oxford; D.D.
 Theology at Oxford; D.Litt.
 Intellectual History at Oxford), Theology - The Basics, Faith. p.
 1,4.